Update – scientific studies suggest black cumin seed is good against Covid 19

 This article titled Prophetic Medicine-Nigella Sativa (Black cumin seeds) – Potential herb for COVID-19? explores some of that.

-If you don’t want to read the whole article, then try the punchline here.
+If you don’t want to read the whole article, read the conclusion here in the red text.

 Various randomized controlled trials, pilot studies, case reports, and in vitro and in vivo studies confirmed that N. sativa has antiviral, antioxidant, anti-inflammatory, immunomodulatory, bronchodilatory, antihistaminic, antitussive activities related to the causative organism and signs and symptoms of COVID-19.